Willson Contreras Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.55 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.58 team ERA that ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to allow 121 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The White Sox surrender the third-most home runs in baseball (123 total, 1.4 per game).

+- The White Sox will look to Toussaint (0-1) in his third start this season.

-- The right-hander's most recent appearance came on Saturday against the Oakland Athletics, when he threw 5 1/3 innings, surrendering three earned runs while giving up six hits.
+- His most recent time out came on Sunday against the Oakland Athletics, when the right-hander threw 3 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.